 Each state has its own rules on how these terms are defined and which employees are eligible.
-For more information on each of these requirements, see Who Is Eligible for Unemployment?
-To find out your state's requirements, go to your state's unemployment agency website; for links to each state's agency, see State Unemployment Agencies.
+To find out your state's requirements, go to your state's unemployment agency website.

 Most states allow applicants to file for unemployment benefits online, by phone, or by mail.
 You will need to provide some basic information about yourself (such as your Social Security number), your employer, your earnings, and the reason why you are unemployed.
 The agency may interview you by phone about your claim; it may also contact your most recent employer.
 If the agency decides you are eligible for benefits, it will send you a notice of eligibility and begin providing benefits.
 Some states send you a weekly or biweekly check; others pay benefits on a debit card or through direct deposit to a bank account.

 To continue receiving benefits, you must follow your state's procedures and requirements.
 You may have to file a claim form, call the agency at a particular time each week, or complete an online questionnaire.
 You may have to go to the unemployment office for an interview, attend a job search or training seminar, or speak to a counselor about your efforts to find a new job.
 Most states require applicants to provide some information every week or every other week about their continuing eligibility for benefits.
 For example, you may have to provide information on your job search, any compensation you've received, and so on.